JoePrime/Deckard/dokumentaatio/aiheenKuvausJaRakenne.md

-**Aihe:** A card game based on deckbuilding
+**Subject:** A card game based on deckbuilding.
 A two-player card game where the players draw cards from their decks, and using those cards try to reduce their opponent's life points to zero.
-The empahsis should be on the variety of different cards.
-Should include a graphical interface, and possible later add-ons are a CPU player and a semi-automatic card-balancing system.
+The emphasis should be on the variety of different cards.

-A differentiator from other card games might be that both players can see each other's cards in their hands.

-**Käyttäjät:** Kaksi tai yksi pelaajaa

-**Kaikkien käyttäjien toiminnot:**

-- Pakan rakentaminen
-  - Sisältää korttien valitsemisen
-  - Sisältää pakan tallentamisen

-- Uuden pelin aloittaminen

-- Kortin pelaaminen
-  - Vaatii että pelaajalla on riittävästi manaa

-- Pelin lopettaminen
+Will include a graphical interface.
+Possible later add-on is customizable and saveable decks.
+Even later it might be possible to add a simple AI player and a semi-automatic card cost balancing system.

+**Users:** Two players.

+**Actions for all users:**

+- Inputting your name
+- Starting a game
+- Drawing a card
+  - Assumes that it's the player's turn.
+- Using a card
+  - Assumes that the player has enough mana to use the card.
+  - Assumes that it's the player's turn.
+- Quitting a game